Kim-Quirk/Python-Tutorial/1-stack.md

 ![Table of common operations and big o](images/table.PNG)

 ---
+## **Common Errors to Watch Out For**
+One of the most common errors is forgetting the format of a stack.
+The newest item is added to the top, and when you go to remove an item, it is removed from the top.
+A stack does not work on a first come first serve basis.
+If this were a line people were waiting in, people would get wuite upset!
+Those in the back of the line would be served first and the people who got their first would be served last, if at all!

+---
 ## **Example Problem: Text Inverter**

 In the example below, we will write a program utilizing our knowledge of stacks that will return the inverse of a given string.
 Before we begin coding, we should first think about the requirements for our code.
 What do we want our code to do?